Toxic (song): Music video

-Development and release
+Background and release

-The music video for "Toxic" was filmed on a soundstage in Los Angeles.
+The music video for "Toxic" was filmed on a Los Angeles soundstage in December 2003.
 It was directed by Joseph Kahn, who had previously worked with Spears on the music video for her 2000 single "Stronger".
-The editor of the video was David Blackburn, who also edited "Womanizer" and "Do Somethin'.
+The editor of the video was David Blackburn, who later edited "Womanizer" and "Do Somethin'.
 Brad Rushing was the cinematographer.
 Spears first approached Kahn with a story sketch of a secret agent out for revenge against an ex-lover, for which Kahn created a treatment.
 Her concept was almost fully formed and detailed, including for example the scene in which she drops a drink on the passenger's lap.
 Spears said she wanted to join the mile high club and be a stewardess that kissed a man in the bathroom.
 Kahn suggested making him a fat man, so the "common man" would feel represented.
 Spears also told him about a scene in which she would be naked and covered in diamonds.
 Kahn stated he was "not sure what I was thinking about when she told me about that scene, maybe those intros to James Bond movies, but every video needs an iconic image to remember, and that's it."
 The choreography was a collaboration between Brian Friedman and Spears, and every scene had a completely different, strictly structured routine.
 After the treatment was finished, Kahn proceeded to cast his friends and acquaintances, as in most of his projects.
 The plane passenger on whom Spears drops a drink was played by his longtime casting director, while the fat man in the bathroom was played by the casting director's assistant.
 Spears's ex-boyfriend is played by Martin Henderson, who starred in Kahn's directorial debut Torque.